college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

         python LIG_Feat_Gen.py

-### Step 6: Compile GPCR Features Using KNIME Workflow:
+### Step 6: Compile GPCR Features Using KNIME Workflow and Build the Classification Model:
 1. Feature Matrix Creation: Use KNIME to create a feature matrix.
 Required input files:

    a.
 All `{pdbid}_protein_GPCRDB.csv`. (from Step 4)